Direct Digital (DRCT)

 AI Analysis | Feedback

-Mark D. Walker co-founded Direct Digital Holdings in 2018.
-Prior to this, he served as the Chief Operating Officer at CVG Group, LLC, a private equity firm, where he was responsible for the operations of their portfolio companies.
-He also held the role of acting COO for Ebony Media Operations, where he led the digital transformation of the company.
-His career also includes various positions at NRG Energy and experience in business development and marketing with Deloitte and several startups.
+Mr. Walker co-founded Direct Digital Holdings in 2018 and became Chairman and CEO on August 23, 2021.
+Before founding Direct Digital Holdings, he served as Chief Operating Officer at CVG Group, LLC, a private equity firm, from October 2016 to May 2019, where he was responsible for the operations of their portfolio companies.
+In this role, he was also the Acting COO for Ebony Media Operations, overseeing its digital transformation.
+Prior to CVG Group and Ebony Media, Mr. Walker worked at NRG Energy, a retail electricity provider, from 2005 to 2016, building multiple revenue streams.
+He also has experience in business development and marketing with Deloitte and various startup organizations.

 Diana P. Diaz, Chief Financial Officer